enthought/traits/docs/source/traits_user_manual/observing.rst

    Mark an instance method of |HasTraits| as the handler being called when the specified trait change occurs.

-   :param expression: A description of the traits are being observed.
+   :param expression: A description of the traits being observed.
 See :ref:`observe-expression` for details.
    :type expression: str or list or |ObserverExpression|
    :param bool post_init: Whether the change handler is added after the
     initial object state is set.